warren-bank/mirror-XMail-mail-server/Readme.txt

 	This file contain the accounts that are enable to remote administer XMail.
 	The password is encrypted with  XMCrypt  program supplied with the source distro.
+	REMEMBER THAT THIS HOLDS ADMIN ACCOUNTS, SO PLEASE CHOOSE COMPLEX USERNAMES AND PASSWORDS AND USE CTRL.IPMAP.TAB TO RESTRICT IP ACCESS !
 	REMEMBER TO REMOVE THE EXAMPLE ACCOUNT FROM THIS FILE !